History of Shaharwali Jain community of Murshidabad: A request

 Jyoti Kothari

-It is a well-known fact that Shaharwali community of Azimganj-Jiaganj-Murshidabad has a very rich tradition of vibrant culture.
-In fact, this community has enriched the culture of Bengal in one hand and of the Jain society on the other.
+It is a well-known fact that the Shaharwali community of Azimganj-Jiaganj-Murshidabad has a very rich tradition of vibrant culture.
+In fact, this community has enriched the culture of Bengal on one hand and of the Jain society on the other.
 However, it is regrettable that no systemic research work has done to document the history of Shaharwali society.

 The culture of Shaharwali society was so embedded with the Jain religion that cannot be separated.
 The Jain community of Rajasthan (Rajputana, Marwad) was migrated from Rajasthan to find their fortune in Bengal, especially Murshidabad.
 They have contributed to the economic and social development of Murshidabad in Bengal.

-I believe, they will take my request seriously.
+I believe they will take my request seriously.

 Jyoti Kothari